Reichsmark: History

 The Reichsmark was introduced in 1924 as a permanent replacement for the Papiermark.
 This was necessary due to the 1920s German inflation which had reached its peak in 1923.
-The exchange rate between the old Papiermark and the Reichsmark was 1 ℛℳ = 1012 ℳ (one trillion in American English and French, one billion in German and other European languages and British English of the time; see long and short scale).
+The exchange rate between the old Papiermark and the Reichsmark was 1 ℛℳ = 1012 ℳ︁ (one trillion in American English and French, one billion in German and other European languages and British English of the time; see long and short scale).
 To stabilize the economy and to smooth the transition, the Papiermark was not directly replaced by the Reichsmark, but by the Rentenmark, an interim currency backed by the Deutsche Rentenbank, owning industrial and agricultural real estate assets.
-The Reichsmark was put on the gold standard at the rate previously used by the Goldmark, with the U.S. dollar worth 4.20 ℛℳ.
+The Reichsmark was put on the gold standard at the rate previously used by the German mark, with the U.S. dollar worth 4.20 ℛℳ.

 Expansion outside the Reichsmark

 During this period a number of shell companies were created and authorized to issue bonds outside the Reichsmark in order to finance state projects.
 Nominally exchangeable at a 1:1 rate for Reichsmarks but then discounted by the Reichsbank this created secret monetary expansion without formally renouncing the gold standard of the Reichsmark.